linuxdeepin/dde-session-ui/CONTRIBUTING.md

 0. initial the backend datas;
 0. update the user interface by the backend data.

-##Lists of TODO

-* The lockservice, switchtogreeter is developed by gtk, and we will replace it by Qt.

 ##List of Workaround
 In some platform the lightdm-deepin-greeter enter the password very slowly, which is caused by applying the qt style sheet(qss), so we add some conditional